TracyGJG/utilities/docs/tools.md

 ### Parameters

-- pattern - a string (defaulted to empty) to be escaped.
+- pattern: a string (defaulted to empty) to be escaped.

 ### Return Value